serverless-flux/serverless-flux/README.md

 - [ ] SaaS Edition that people can use if they don't want to run Kubernetes.
 - [ ] A large sample serverless framework application that cen be used for demos.
 - [ ] Support secrets via Bitnami SealedSecrets

+# Thanks

+With thanks to Christoper Hein and the [AWS Service Operator](https://github.com/awslabs/aws-service-operator) which has been used as the starting point for this operator.